-Hives Treatment Specialist Questions and Answers
+Hives Treatment Specialist Q&A

 Dr. Carlos Piniella and his team at Piniella Asthma + Allergy are board-certified in allergy and immunology and can help determine the cause of your hives and recommend treatment to reduce your distress.
 Call us for more information or schedule an appointment online!
 We have convenient locations to serve you in Coral Gables FL and Palmetto Bay FL.

 What triggers hives?